 1 14-ounce can sweetened condensed milk

 Adjust an oven rack to the lower-middle position and preheat to 350°F. Spray a 9×13-inch baking pan with non-stick spray.
-Line the pan with two overlapping pieces of parchment paper, leaving overhang to act as handles for lifting the bars out of the pan.
+Line the pan parchment paper, leaving overhang to act as handles for lifting the bars out of the pan.
 Spray with non-stick spray.

 To make crumbs for the crust, just pulse some pretzels in the food processor until fine.
 Remove, and pulse the graham crackers.
 Measure and combine crumbs, 1/2 cup sugar, and butter in the food processor until one event texture; press on bottom of a 9 x 13″ baking dish.